-This is an article written by Sasha, former Consumerism Commentary staff writer.
+Editor’s Note: This is an article written by Sasha, a former Consumerism Commentary staff writer.
 In 2007, Sasha shared her experiences with purchasing and managing residential rental properties and the lessons learned.
-The articles were published in a series of ten.
+We published these articles in a series of ten.
 I’ve re-edited the pieces and consolidated the great advice into one article.

 Looking to diversify your investments and take advantage of the current dip in real estate prices?
-While by no means a passive investment, if you’re up to the challenge, residential rental property ownership can provide not just additional short- and long-term income, but tax benefits as well.
+While by no means a passive investment, real estate investing offers several advantages.
+Residential rental property can provide additional short- and long-term income and significant tax benefits as well.

 But the trick’s in the buying.
-An error at this critical stage is one you’ll pay for again and again over the life of the property, so it’s important to be a well-informed and cautious buyer, taking the time to do the necessary research.
+An error at this critical stage is one you’ll pay for again and again over the life of the property.
+It’s important to be a well-informed and cautious buyer, taking the time to do the necessary research.

 My own experience with six rental properties has taught me a few things worth sharing.

 1. Buy at the right price

 A bargain now will help you to better withstand fluctuations in property value over time.
 That way, you can profit if (and when) you eventually sell.

 You need to develop a deep understanding of what constitutes a “value” price in the neighborhood(s) in which you’re looking.
 As an investor, you can keep making low-ball offers and wait for the deal you want.
 Investors, however, generaly snap up great bargains.
 So, you need to be able to act quickly once your target’s in sight.

 You also need to benchmark rental prices for comparable units in the area, getting a feel for demand.